Magnus Hirschfeld at the Hotel New Yorker

 On November 22, 1930, Magnus Hirschfeld (1868-1935) arrived via ocean liner in Brooklyn where he was greeted by a distinguished committee of medical practitioners and sociologists.
 He was in New York at the height of his career to begin a well-publicized lecture tour that billed him as “Germany’s Einstein of Sex.”
 As a gay man and a Jew living in Berlin, Hirschfeld had been the target of right-wing zealots and he suffered serious injuries from an attack in 1920.

 Hirschfeld was an early and outspoken advocate of sexual minorities.
 He frequently mentioned Oscar Wilde to illustrate the “hell experienced by homosexuals”; Wilde was well known in Germany and his trials in 1895 had been extensively covered by the German press.
 Hirschfeld co-founded the Scientific Humanitarian Committee in 1897, which is considered the first group to advocate for homosexual and transgender rights.
 In 1913, Hirschfeld was one of the founders of the Medical Society for Sexual Science and Eugenics and the following year he published his study Homosexuality in Men and Women (1914).
-Five years later, in 1919, Hirschfeld opened the Institute for Sexual Science in Berlin, which was the first sexology institute in the world (in 1933, the institute, library, and archives were destroyed by Nazi demonstrators).
+Five years later, in 1919, Hirschfeld opened the Institute for Sexual Science in Berlin, which was the first sexology institute in the world (in 1933, portions of the institute, library, and archives were destroyed by Nazi demonstrators).
 In 1928, he founded the World League for Sexual Reform with Havelock Ellis and Auguste-Henri Forel.

 While in New York, he spoke several times at the Labor Temple, 243 East 84th Street (demolished), as well as to both medical and psychoanalytic societies at the Pythian Temple, 175 West 70th Street; New York Academy of Medicine, 1216 Fifth Avenue; and the Newark Labor Lyceum in Newark, New Jersey.
 Hirschfeld presented his lectures in German, which were extensively reported on by the German-language New Yorker Volkszeitung (New York People’s Newspaper) and included accounts of his lectures on homosexuality.